mselbekk11/movement-labs-project/README.md

 ## How to use

-- Click register your Wallet on the homepage, this will take you to the register route
+- Click **Register your Wallet** on the homepage, this will take you to the register route
 - Click **Connect Wallet** & choose either MetaMask (EVM) or OKX (Movement)
 - Click **Register Wallet**
 - Confirm signature request